-How Edge Functions Compares with Other FaaS Costs
+How Edge Functions Compares with Other Serverless Compute Costs

 The need to allocate memory to each function in AWS Lambda and Microsoft Azure is the result of running functions in containers–a method of segmentation that packages each function with its own share of CPU, memory, OS kernel, and other resources.
 Azion’s Edge Functions uses a different model, multitenancy, which enables more efficient resource use.